openstack-archive/fuel-plugin-ceilometer-redis/doc/source/description.rst

     across multiple instances of the ceilometer-agent-central using disjoint sets of resources.

-  * The **ceilometer-alarm-evaluator service**.
+  * The **aodh-evaluator service**.

-    The **ceilometer-alarm-evaluator** service is responsible for evaluating the Ceilometer alarms.
+    The **aodh-evaluator** service is responsible for evaluating the Ceilometer alarms.
-    By default, there is only one ceilometer-alarm-evaluator running per environment.
+    By default, there is only one aodh-evaluator running per environment.
-    Without coordination, there can be only one ceilometer-alarm-evaluator running at a time.
+    Without coordination, there can be only one aodh-evaluator running at a time.
-    This is because, as for the ceilometer-agent-central, the ceilometer-alarm-evaluator works with an entire set of alarms.
-Running multiple ceilometer-alarm-evaluator without coordination would evaluate all the alarms as many times as the number of evaluators running on the controller nodes every evaluation interval.
-To cope with this problem, the coordination mechanism provided by the *Ceilometer Redis Plugin* allows distributing the alarms evaluation workload across multiple instances of the ceilometer-alarm-evaluator using disjoint sets of alarms.
+    This is because, as for the ceilometer-agent-central, the aodh-evaluator works with an entire set of alarms.
+Running multiple aodh-evaluator without coordination would evaluate all the alarms as many times as the number of evaluators running on the controller nodes every evaluation interval.
+To cope with this problem, the coordination mechanism provided by the *Ceilometer Redis Plugin* allows distributing the alarms evaluation workload across multiple instances of the aodh-evaluator using disjoint sets of alarms.

-Please note that with MOS 8.0, the *Ceilometer Redis Plugin* doesn't provide support (out-of-the-box) for the coordination of the **ceilometer-agent-notification** service because it is not needed for the most common samples transformations.
+Please note that starting from MOS 8.0, the *Ceilometer Redis Plugin* doesn't provide support (out-of-the-box) for the coordination of the **ceilometer-agent-notification** service because it is not needed for the most common samples transformations.